josephlaurel/SGTrafficEDA/README.md

 ## Data Preparation
 * Rows of data with identical image URLs were dropped.
 * Images were extracted concurrently from the scraped URLs.
-Counts of car in the images were detected using OpenCV and were appended to the dataframes.
+Counts of cars in the images were detected using OpenCV and were appended to the dataframes.
 ![Labeled Cars](Graphs/labeled_cars.png)
 * Timestamp strings were converted to datetime objects to allow the dataframes to be sorted chronologically.
 * The converted timestamps were set as the dataframe indices to allow the data to be resampled by day.